aderusha/DDD-Printable-Wall-Control-System/DDD Printable Wall Control Sidepiece Collection 001/README.md

 ## Flats

 Simple, flat-surface sidepieces allowing centerpieces to be mounted vertically against the Wall Control board.
 Useful with flush-mounted sidepieces.

+## L Brackets

+"L" shaped brackets, good for lightweight loads or for use as hooks.